-As of June 30, 2008, we held essentially all of our cash and investments in financial instruments, primarily money market funds, with original maturity dates of three months or less.
+As of September 30, 2008, we held essentially all of our cash equivalents and investments in financial instruments, primarily money market funds, with original maturity dates of three months or less.
 These financial instruments are subject to interest rate risk and will decline in value if interest rates increase.
 However, we expect to hold time-based investments, such as corporate bonds, through maturity.

-Our outstanding long-term liabilities as of June 30, 2008 included our \$150,000, 1.375% Convertible Senior Notes due February 1, 2012.
+Our outstanding long-term liabilities as of September 30, 2008 included our \$150,000, 1.375% Convertible Senior Notes due February 1, 2012.
 As the notes bear interest at a fixed rate, our results of operations would not be impacted by interest rate changes.
-As of June 30, 2008, the market value of our \$150,000 1.375% convertible senior notes due February 1, 2012, based on quoted market prices, was estimated at \$348,305.
+As of September 30, 2008, the market value of our \$150,000 1.375% convertible senior notes due February 1, 2012, based on quoted market prices, was estimated at \$380,931.

 In July 2006, we borrowed \$26,000 to finance the purchase and construction of our Smithfield, Rhode Island manufacturing facility.
 In July 2007, we amended the mortgage loan agreement with iStar Financial Inc. to increase the loan amount by \$18,000, resulting in an aggregate principal balance of \$44,000.
-From the effective date of the amendment, the mortgage loan bears interest at a new fixed annual rate of 9.12%.
+From the effective date of the amendment, the mortgage loan bears interest at a fixed annual rate of 9.12%.
 Accordingly, any changes in the interest rate will not impact our financial statements.

 During the first quarter of 2008, we entered into a revolving credit facility with Bank of America and may borrow up to \$25,000.
-We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.75% to 2.25% depending on Alexion's liquidity (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect and (B) the Federal Funds Rate then in effect plus 0.50%, plus 0% to 0.25% depending on Alexion's liquidity (as calculated in accordance with the agreement).
+We may elect that the loans under the agreement bear interest at a rate per annum equal to (i) LIBOR plus 1.75% to 2.25% depending on Alexion's liquidity (as calculated in accordance with the agreement), or (ii) a Base Rate equal to the higher of the (A) Prime Rate then in effect and (B) the Federal Funds Rate then in effect plus 0.50%, plus an additional 0% to 0.25% depending on Alexion's liquidity (as calculated in accordance with the agreement).
 We do not expect changes in interest rates related to our revolving credit facility to have a material effect on our financial statements.

 In conjunction with the purchase of patents from OMRF, we agreed to pay an aggregate principal amount of \$7,000, representing the balance of the \$10,000 purchase price for the OMRF patent rights.
-Interest shall accrue on any unpaid amount at the rate of 50% of the prime rate (as published in the Money Rates section of the Wall Street Journal (New York edition) plus 1%, per annum.
-We do not expect changes in interest rates to have a material impact on our financial statements.
+Interest shall accrue on any unpaid amount at the fixed rate of 50% of the sum of the prime rate (as published in the Money Rates section of the Wall Street Journal (New York edition) plus 1%, per annum.
+Accordingly, any changes in the interest rate will not impact our financial statements.